Diogomadeira97/Dietpi-NAS/README.md

 • Change the location path to /mnt/Cloud/Data/dietpi-backup.

-• Turn on daily backup.
+• Turn on Daily Backup and Space Check.

 • Change the quantity to 3.